yonahforst/react-native-emoji-picker/README.md

 #### Component props
 - `onEmojiSelected` (Function) - Required.
 Called when the user taps on an emoji.
-- `style` (Object) - Required.
+- `style` (Object) - Optional.
 Standard view style for the enclosing component.
-Just like ScrollView, needs a bounded height to work.
-- `horizontal` (Bool) - Optional.
-Should the list of emojis scroll horizontally or vertically (default)
 - `clearButtonText` (String) - Optional.
 Alternate text for the clear button.
 Defaults to 'Clear'.
 - `hideClearButton` (Bool) - Optional.
 Hide the clear button.
-- `listViewProps` (Object) - Optional.
-Override default ListView props.
+- `rows` (Number) - Optional.
+Number of rows used to show all emojis.
+Defaults to 7.

 ### EmojiOverlay component
 Optional overlay which wraps the picker in a modal-like component